 Lake Agnes tea house hike

-This week, I took a group up hiking from Lake Louise to the famous Lake Agnes tea house.
+During my National Geographic Journeys with G Adventures: Discover the Canadian Rockies, I took all groups up hiking from Lake Louise to the famous Lake Agnes tea house.
 It was such a great experience for everybody that I decided to write about it.
 Here’s what you need to know.

-Why hike up to Lake Agnes tea house
+Why do the Lake Agnes tea house hike

 Once you are at Lake Agnes, you can either have tea and turn around or extend your hike to the Little Beehive or Big Beehive trails.
 They are named after the shape the mountain they contour.
 If you go down the same way you came up, it’ll be 45min to 1h descend.